ArnauMontagud/website-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I completed my BSc in Biology and MSc in Cell Biology by the University of Valencia.
-During my last undergrad year I participated in synthetic biology’s iGEM competition where I dove in the use of models in Biology, which pushed me to pursue a PhD in the Department of Applied Mathematics in the Technical University of Valencia.

-My research on Metabolic Engineering of hydrogen in cyanobacteria led me to be visiting researcher at Uppsala University, Denmark Technical University and EMBL Heidelberg.
-After graduating, I decided to apply modelling techniques to Cancer using logical models, agent-based models and data deconvolution and integration, first at Institut Curie's Systems Biology department and currently at BSC's Life Sciences department.
+My goal as a researcher is to understand the mechanisms behind diseases by using personalised models in biomedical and biotechnological projects.
+To do this, I lean on tools from mathematics and computer science to solve interesting problems in biology.

+Particularly, I am interested in combining multi-omics patient data to build multiscale models of cellular behaviours that merge intracellular models, agents for cells and a complex environment.
+Once built, these models need to be optimised to run efficiently in high-performance computers to have real-sized simulations, scaling-up the scope of projects.

+If these subjects resonate with your interests, feel free to reach out!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Montagud_Arnau_20200109.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Montagud_Arnau_20240130.pdf" "newtab" >}}resumé{{< /staticref >}}.